-Viewers are mainly motivated by stimulation and entertainment, but learning, self-identity, and connection all play a role.5 Motivations for viewing content Stimulate and entertain 72% Learn and do 34% Self-identity and growth 28% Connect to others
+Viewers are mainly motivated by stimulation and entertainment, but learning, self-identity, and connection all play a role.5

 Our research suggests that these needs have remained constant even as content, devices, and platforms have evolved.
 What has changed is that viewers now have significantly more opportunity to meet these needs.
 All of which begs a follow-on question: how do people choose between the content, devices, and platforms available to them?